openware/open-finance/docs/12_p2p-protocol.md

 ## Design goals

 In a peer-to-peer pub/sub system all peers participate in delivering messages throughout the network.
 There are several different designs for peer-to-peer pub/sub systems which offer different trade-offs.
 Desirable properties include:
-- Reliability: All messages get delivered to all peers subscribed to the topic.
+- **Reliability**: All messages get delivered to all peers subscribed to the topic.
 - **Speed:** Messages are delivered quickly.
 - **Efficiency:** The network is not flooded with excess copies of messages.
 - **Resilience:** Peers can join and leave the network without disrupting it.
 There is no central point of failure.